Skip to contents padding-top: 70px;

 Background

 An A-Ci curve (or CO2 response curve) is a particular type of gas exchange measurement where a living leaf is exposed to varying concentrations of CO2.
-For each CO2 concentration in the sequence, the net assimilation rate \(A_n\), stomatal conductance to H2O (\(g_{sw}\)), and other important quantities are measured and recorded.
-Typically, other environmental variables such as temperature, humidity, and incident photosynthetically-active photon flux density are held constant during the measurement sequence so that changes in photosynthesis can be attributed to CO2 alone.
+For each CO2 concentration in the sequence, the net assimilation rate (AnA_n), stomatal conductance to H2O (gswg_{sw}), intercellular CO2 concentration (CiC_i), and other important quantities are measured and recorded.
+Typically, other environmental variables such as temperature, humidity, and incident photosynthetically-active photon flux density (PPFD) are held constant during the measurement sequence so that changes in photosynthesis can be attributed to CO2 alone.

 Because of their different cell structures and biochemical pathways, C3 and C4 plants have very different responses to CO2.
 Here, we will only be discussing C3 plants.

-• At low levels of CO2 in the chloroplast, CO2 assimilation is primarily limited by Rubisco activity.
+• At low levels of CO2 in the chloroplast, CO2 assimilation is primarily limited by Rubisco activity; the maximum rate of Rubisco activity is denoted by VcmaxV_{cmax}.

-• At intermediate levels of CO2 in the chloroplast, CO2 assimilation is primarily limited by RuBP regeneration.
+• At intermediate levels of CO2 in the chloroplast, CO2 assimilation is primarily limited by RuBP regeneration; the rate of RuBP regeneration is denoted by JJ.

-• At high levels of CO2 in the chloroplast, CO2 assimilation is primarily limited by triose phosphate utilization.
+• At high levels of CO2 in the chloroplast, CO2 assimilation is primarily limited by triose phosphate utilization (TPU); the maximum rate of TPU is denoted by TpT_p.

-More specifically, the model provides equations for potential RuBP carboxylation rates that are each limited by one of three important processes:
+More specifically, the model provides equations for potential RuBP carboxylation rates (as catalyzed by Rubisco) that are each limited by one of three important processes:

 Each of these rates depend on the CO2 concentration in the chloroplast and other factors such as the incident light intensity.
-The actual RuBP carboxylation rate \(V_c\) for a particular set of conditions is taken to be the smallest of the three potential rates.
-Then, the net CO2 assimilation rate \(A_n\) can be calculated from \(V_c\) by including carbon losses due to photorespiration and day respiration.
-It is also possible to calculate the potential assimilation rates corresponding to each potential carboxylation rate: \(A_c\), \(A_j\), and \(A_p\).
-Using the equations that compose this model, it is possible to calculate plots like the one below, which illustrates the three different assimilation ranges observed in a typical high-light A-Ci curve.
+The actual RuBP carboxylation rate (VcV_c) for a particular set of conditions is taken to be the smallest of the three potential rates.
+Then, the net CO2 assimilation rate AnA_n can be calculated from VcV_c by including carbon losses due to photorespiration and mitochondrial respiration; the rate of mitochondrial respiration in the light is denoted by RLR_L.
+It is also possible to calculate the potential net assimilation rates corresponding to each potential carboxylation rate: AcA_c, AjA_j, and ApA_p.
+The plot below illustrates the three different assimilation ranges observed in a typical high-light A-Ci curve, as predicted by the FvCB model.

 Thus, one of the most common reasons to measure an A-Ci curve is to interpret it in the context of this model.
-In other words, by fitting the model’s equations to a measured curve, it is possible to estimate values for Tp, J, Rd, and Vcmax.
+In other words, by fitting the model’s equations to a measured curve, it is possible to estimate values for TpT_p, JJ, RLR_L, and VcmaxV_{cmax}.
 See the documentation for calculate_c3_assimilation for more information about these important quantities.

 Practicalities